 Requirements for transfer applicants

 Your application will be reviewed once your official ABA-accredited law school transcript, letter of good standing, and current CAS report are received.
-Other items are suggested but not required.

 - Current CAS report